aws-samples/small-files-archiving-solution/README.md

 #### Logs
 Whenever archiving program runs, it generate logfile under __logs__ /__{dst_prefix}__ directory.
 With this logs, you can find out errors, result messages.
+For the long-time job, web streamlit app might be stalled.
+At this time, please check log file to confirm job completed well.

 ### Searching
 1. Select "Search" from the sidebar.